polo-1245-oficial/SociaLink/README.md

 # Palette

 Currently, only ``main_color`` is available.
-This will be the color usted for most of the elements of your page.
+This will be the color used for most of the elements of your page.

 # Can I use this data?